Inventory Turns as Decisive Competitive Edge

 Gain insight into integrating AI tools into organizational problem-solving frameworks

-Speaker Bio Takashi is the co-founder and CEO of Progressive Flow Japan Ltd. with Yaniv Dinur, the former chairman of TOCICO.
+Takashi is the co-founder and CEO of Progressive Flow Japan Ltd. with Yaniv Dinur, the former chairman of TOCICO.

 As one of only a few TOCICO certified practitioners in Japan, Takashi is known as one of Japan's leading TOC consultants.
 For over 17 years, he has been involved in industries and management fields such as shipbuilding, semiconductors, construction, construction machinery, IT, games, electricity, glass, housing, and R&D etc. He has led numerous consulting projects across a wide range of fields.